✔ No account fees or minimums ✔ Up to 3.80% APY

 While there are a number of advantages that come with an employee savings plan, there are also some pitfalls to beware of.
 Consider these points:

-• Another downside to an employer savings plan is that although your contributions are tax-free, you do have to pay federal and state income taxes when you make withdrawals.
+• Another downside to an employer savings plan for retirement is that although your contributions may be tax-free, you typically have to pay federal and state income taxes when you make withdrawals.

 • Another factor to consider is your tax bracket.
 Some people may expect to be in a higher tax bracket during their prime working years, so the immediate tax deduction may be helpful.
 Others may end up being in a higher tax bracket after they’ve accumulated wealth over decades and reach retirement age.

-• In addition to paying income taxes on your withdrawals, employee savings plans also typically come with a 10% early withdrawal penalty if you take out cash from, say, a 401(k) before reaching 59 ½ years old.
+• In addition to paying income taxes on your withdrawals, employee savings plans for retirement also typically come with a 10% early withdrawal penalty if you take out cash before reaching 59 ½ years old.
 There are some exceptions to this penalty, but be aware of it should you be considering making an early withdrawal.

 • Also remember that your plan contributions are investments that are subject to risk.
 It’s not like a savings account through a financial institution that offers a yield based on your deposits.
 You will typically be responsible for crafting your portfolio and managing your investments.
 The options available to you may vary based on the specific plan offered by your employer.